awsdocs/amazon-kendra-developer-guide/doc_source/API_UpdateThesaurus.md

 # UpdateThesaurus<a name="API_UpdateThesaurus"></a>

-Updates a thesaurus file associated with an index\.
+Updates a thesaurus for an index\.

 ## Request Syntax<a name="API_UpdateThesaurus_RequestSyntax"></a>